larry-k88/PY110/study_guides/study_guide.md

 + `get`
     + Fetches a value based on the key
+    + The argument can be a variable (same as when referencing an element)
     + If it doesn't exist, it returns None (or whatever is set as `default`)

             fruits = {'apple': 4, 'banana': 2}